tusharshuklaa/SAAS-Mixin-Collection/README.md

 You can send me an email at [tusharshuklaa@gmail.com](mailto:tusharshuklaa@gmail.com?Subject=SAAS%20Mixin%20Collection:Issue).
 Please mention Repository name in subject line when sending the email.

 ## Contributing
+I try to update this repository whenever I get time, which is often very less :( In case you do not find a codepen link to any of the mixins and would like to contribute then feel free to do so.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on code of conduct, and the process for submitting pull requests.

 ## Disclaimer